 Managerial scholars argue that the notion of an innovative leader is different from that of an innovation leader.
 However, some in academia and material practices still misunderstand the difference between these two concepts (Horth & Buchner, 2009).
 The concept of an innovative leader relates to the leader's skills and traits.
 This type of leader is a source of creativity who can bring in new thinking and prescribe different actions regarding how to lead, manage, and move forward with work.
 An innovative leader can think of different ways to overcome organizational challenges or deal with a scarcity of information (Loewe & Chen, 2007).
 In contrast, an innovation leader focuses on creating an organizational environment where there is a climate of innovation that supports innovation within teams.
 In this environment, employees can implement innovative practices which lead to the development of new products or services (Elkins & Keller, 2003).
 In addition, an innovation leader does not just hire creative resources.
 Rather, an innovation leader helps teams to think of new ways to capture value, work within the constraints of resource to develop and manage processes and achieve a competitive advantage and ultimately organizational survival (Horth & Buchner, 2009).
-Overall, a growing knowledge of leadership practices and innovation leaders must possess a mix of leadership skills that can interact with each other if they are to produce high quality of innovation outcomes (Sammut & Paroutis, 2013).
+Overall, a growing knowledge of leadership practices and innovation is evident among those in the field of management and in academic literature (Drejer, 2006).
+Scholars suggest that innovation leaders must possess a mix of leadership skills that can interact with each other if they are to produce high quality of innovation outcomes (Sammut & Paroutis, 2013).
 Thus, innovation leaders need to identify and develop the skills that are appropriate for impacting innovation.
 After all, they are the ones who are responsible for infusing their organizations with practices that fosters employee performance (Soken & Barnes, 2014).

-Research Questions
+Research Ouestions